ufukty/gohandlers/README.md

 - **Path Generation:** If you don’t supply a path via comment, gohandlers will generate one from the handler name and any `route` tags.
 It strips common verbs (`Get, Create, Update, Delete`) and uses the remainder as the resource.
 For example, `GetProfile` becomes `/profile`.
 If `CreateMember` has a route param `supervisor`, the path might become `/member/{supervisor}`.
 This is an inference to follow REST conventions (but you can always override by providing a full path in a top comment).

-- **Conflict Detection:** gohandlers will alert you (probably via console logs or comments) if it detects conflicting paths or methods (like two handlers inferred to have the same path/method).
+- **Conflict Detection:** gohandlers will alert you if it detects conflicting paths or methods (like one handler's body/verb inferred method conflicts with the specifed doc method).
 This helps maintain clarity as your API grows.

 ## Full example: Petstore